Ed-Whyatt/cotswold-book-and-movie-club-ms2/README.md

 ## Credits

+###  Code

+   -   [Code Institute](https://codeinstitute.net/): Code Institutes lessons have help with all coding throughout this project.

+   -   [Code Institute Sample README.md](https://github.com/Code-Institute-Solutions/SampleREADME): Code Institute Sample README.md has been used to help with readme layout.

+   -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+   -   [W3 Schools](https://www.w3schools.com/): W3 Schools has been used with some elements in this project.

+   -   [Autoprefixer](https://autoprefixer.github.io/): Autoprefixer has been used with the images in css for Crapple/Apple/iOS fallback browsers.

+   -   [Pixabay](https://pixabay.com) : Pixabay images have been used to show for the movie and book search pages background and placeholder images.

+   - [Stockvault](https://www.stockvault.net) : Has been used for the image of a apple on a book in the main home page.

+   - [Hover.css](http://ianlunn.github.io/Hover/) Has been used for the hover book turn page and word pop effect on the navgation menu.

  - ### Tutorials used
     - ####  Google Cluster Maps for maps.js
       #### Google maps cluster documentation - [view](https://developers.google.com/maps/documentation/javascript/marker-clustering)